Basic principles and methods for data analysis and knowledge

 prediction and performance evaluation.
 Topics include system design;

 clustering; biometrics; business intelligence; and mining complex types

 Dr. Jessica Lin

 Office: Engineering Building 4419

-There will be one midterm exam and a final exam covering lectures and readings (both will be in class, closed book).
-The final exam is comprehensive.
-Exams must be taken at the scheduled time and place, unless prior arrangement has been made with the instructor.
-Missed exams cannot be made up.
+There will be one exam covering lectures and readings (in class, closed book).
+The exam must be taken at the scheduled time and place, unless prior arrangement has been made with the instructor.
+Missed exam cannot be made up.

 The GMU Honor Code is in effect at all times.
 In addition, the CS Department has further honor code policies regarding programming projects, which are detailed here.
 Any deviation from the GMU or the CS department Honor Code is considered an Honor Code violation.
 All assignments for this class are individual unless otherwise specified.

 If you have a documented learning disability or other condition which may affect academic performance, make sure this documentation is on file with the Office of Disability Services and then discuss with the professor about accommodations.